PriyaVajram/Notes_app/README.md

 - Trash notes: Users can move notes to the trash when they are no longer needed, and the notes will be stored in the trash section until deleted permanently.
 - Responsive design: The app is responsive and works seamlessly on various devices, including desktops, tablets, and smartphones.

-## Live Demo

-You can access the live demo of the Notes App at [https://notes-26.netlify.app/](https://notes-26.netlify.app/).

 ## Technologies Used